devcorkvince/devcorkvince.github.com/_posts/2012-03-22-operating-system-i-use.md

 2006 - Using The Other Brand NT and XP

-2007 - Fedora and Suse (Novell and Dataworld Invited are school to participate on compiling and running apache, squid and dns server on a new 64bit machine then>>> We Lost :( ) -> one of the speaker ask who among as knows ubuntu and using it then pop I have a CD? ----
+2007 - Fedora and Suse (Novell and Dataworld Invited our school to participate on compiling and running apache, squid and dns server on a new 64bit machine then>> We Lost  << :( ) -> one of the speaker ask who among as knows ubuntu and using it then pop I have a CD? ----

 2008 - Using Ubuntu @work on CICT Commission on Information Communication Technology Project Using Edubuntu and teaching Instructors and Student To Use it.